 Practical experience with project management and team-based software development

-Modeling the design and architecture of software systems in UML
+Modeling the design of software systems and business processes in UML

 Applying version control, testing and quality metrics to software under development

-Using software development tools (IDEs, version control, continuous integration, etc)
+Using modern software development tools (IDEs, version control, continuous integration, etc)

 Workshops on homework assignments

-A lab assignment on a real-world software project
+A project on a real-world software development project inside the virtual company LUdev

 Due to the project-based nature of the course, presence during the first lecture and the evaluation meetings is mandatory.
 Evaluation meetings are planned during scheduled lecture times.
 The meeting schedule will be made available on Brightspace.